mariescharfe/ecommerce-pattern-library/README.md

 ---

-Bath Bom Dot Com is a bath bomb making company.
+Bath Bomb Dot Com is a bath bomb making company.
 We use only the finest ingredients and the dandiest smells!
 Let us redefine bath blasting experience.